Using Insurance for Rehab and Detox

 Once you select a plan that is right for you, you’ll pay a monthly premium for coverage that gives you access to the healthcare benefits spelled out in your plan.
 In most cases, you’ll have office co-pays and a yearly deductible to meet.

-If you want to buy private insurance, it could be helpful to know a bit more about the different types of plans.3
+If you want to use private insurance to pay for addiction treatment, it could be helpful to know a bit more about the different types of plans.3

 It is helpful to understand what is meant by in-network vs. out-of-network insurance coverage.
 In-network refers to providers—that is doctors, hospitals, clinics, and other care settings—within the insurer’s network.
 You’ll often pay less if you see an in-network provider, because they have agreed to charge less to the insurance companies they have contracts with.4